 Mistaken Identity: The victim may have been battered by someone who is not the defendant and may be uncertain about the identity of the person.
 Eyewitnesses may have identified the wrong person or recognized the defendant from a different encounter.
 If there is any doubt that the defendant committed the alleged crime, a conviction cannot be upheld.

-Free Aggravated Battery Criminal Defense Strategy Session
+Free Aggravated Battery Criminal Defense Strategy Session in South Florida

 We handle aggravated battery cases of all types.
 We know how to protect your rights and provide you with a customized and aggressive defense to your criminal charges.